CollectionBuilder/collectionbuilder.github.io/_posts/2024-05-31-student-reflection-yijia-qi.md

 short_description: 'LIS Student Program participant Jenna Qi reflects on her time in the LIS Student program and releases her collection of Visual Novels.'
 ---

 MLS Student Jenna Qi answers a series of questions on the collection she built for the LIS Student program and the program overall.
-Jenna was one of the participants in the [2024 LIS Student Program](/community/student-incentives.html){:target="_blank" rel="noopener"}.
+Jenna was one of the participants in the [2024 LIS Student Program](/community/student-incentives.html).

 {% include feature/blogbio.html bio="Jenna Qi studies Information Science at University of North Carolina, Chapel Hill and holds a bachelor’s degree in economics.
 She aspires to combine her tech skills with her passion in the library.
 Apart from work, she is also an amateur translator and speaks three languages." img="/images/blog/biopics/jenna_qi.jpeg" name="Jenna Qi" %}